Sian Elias

-Dame Sian Seerpoohi Elias GNZMf KC PC (born 13 March 1949) is a New Zealand former Government official, who served as the 12th chief justice of New Zealand, and was therefore the most senior member of the country's judiciary.
-She was the presiding judge of the Supreme Court of New Zealand and on several occasions acted as administrator of the Government.
+Dame Sian Seerpoohi Elias GNZMf KC PC (born 13 March 1949) is a former New Zealand judge who served as the 12th chief justice of New Zealand, and was therefore the most senior member of the country's judiciary.
+She was the inaugural presiding judge of the Supreme Court of New Zealand and on several occasions acted as administrator of the Government.

 Early life and family

 Born in London of an Armenian father and a Welsh mother (hence her Welsh forename and Armenian surname), Elias arrived in New Zealand in 1952, and later attended Diocesan School for Girls in Auckland.
 She completed a law degree from the University of Auckland in 1970, and then undertook further study at Stanford University.
 She took up employment with an Auckland law firm in 1972, beginning her career as a barrister three years later.
 She also served as a member of the Motor Spirits Licensing Appeal Authority and of the Working Party on the Environment.

 Elias is married to Hugh Fletcher, former CEO of Fletcher Challenge and a former Chancellor of the University of Auckland.